zqqqqz2000/SimpleAR/README.md

 ### Inference with vLLM and SJD

-vLLM could significantly improve the inference efficiency, you can first install ite from [this repo](https://github.com/wdrink/vllm):
+vLLM could significantly improve the inference efficiency, you can first install it from [this repo](https://github.com/wdrink/vllm):

 ```
 git clone https://github.com/wdrink/vllm